redhat-best-practices-for-k8s/certsuite/docs/test-output.md

 * The tests that are executed
 * The outcome of the executed / skipped tests

+**Files that need to be submitted for certification** When submitting results back to Red Hat for certification, please include the above mentioned claim file, the JUnit file, and any available console logs.

 **How to add a CNF platform test result to the existing claim file?**

 ```go